RajeshKGangwar/VehicleClassifierApp/README.md

 ## Complete Setup
-The VechicleClassifier App is coded in python version 3.6, with other libraries as Tensorflow, Keras, opencv-python, numpy etc. If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
+The VechicleClassifierApp is coded in python version 3.6, with other libraries as Tensorflow, Keras, opencv-python, numpy etc. If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 Upgrade using pip package if you are using any lower version.

 1. __Dependency__: